The best cheap laptops of 2024: Performance and reliability on a budget

 Clock speed is the measure of how quickly a CPU can send data to the other components for execution, needless to say, the higher the clock speed, the quicker the CPU's performance is.

-One of the most vital components of a great laptop, RAM is a temporary storage for data that needs to be accessed instantly.
-For web browsers, demanding programs such as games or editing software, RAM is crucial; there's no doubt about it.
+One of the most vital components of a laptop, RAM is a temporary storage for data that needs to be accessed instantly.
+For web browsers, demanding programs such as games or editing software, RAM is crucial.
+About 16GB will ensure great performance.

 A GPU is a Graphic Processing Unit responsible for producing the visual interface you interact with on the PC.
-Due to modern gaming's demanding hardware requirements, a GPU is a vital component for great performance on your laptop if you're planning on gaming.
+It is particularly relevant given the demands that modern games place on hardware.

-Most cheap laptops' GPUs are often integrated, as graphics cards are often the most expensive component in a PC.
+Most cheap laptops' GPUs are often integrated, as graphics cards are usually the most expensive component in a PC.

 For those looking to work on creative projects, business ventures or games, great storage is key for keeping files safe, secure and instantly accessible.

-HDD storage is a common but largely outdated method of storage that isn't really seen in laptops anymore, but it still crops up occasionally.
+HDD storage is a common but largely outdated method of storage that still crops up occasionally in laptops.
 A Hard Disk Drive (HDD) uses a needle to physically record data onto a disk, which makes data retrieval particularly slow.

 Are cheap laptops good?

-While it may be tempting to splurge on a monstrous gaming laptop equipped with the latest GPU, heaps of RAM and a cutting-edge CPU – sometimes you really don't need to spend that much money for great performance.
+While it may be tempting to splurge on a monstrous gaming laptop equipped with the latest GPU, heaps of RAM and a cutting-edge CPU, you really don't need to spend that much money for great performance.

 Are cheap laptops good for gaming?